Once all the advice and information has been received and the assessment completed, the next decision is about whether

 If the decision is made not to issue and EHC plan, the Assessment Officer will contact you to explain why the Local Authority has decided not to issue the plan.
 You will also receive this in writing.
 In place of an EHCP the Local Authority will produce an SEN Support Plan

 The SEN Support Plan will detail how young people without an EHCP will still receive the support they need in their mainstream nursery, school or college through the funding that is allocated to the setting to support children and young people with SEND.
 We suggest that you contact the educational setting to arrange a meeting to share the assessment reports with the education staff.
 At the meeting you can decide together how the current support matches the recommendations in the reports.
 It may be that during the discussion you identify further steps to be taken to ensure that advice from professionals is used in supporting your child, young person.

-If you are not happy with the decision then you then you will have 2 months to consider mediation and make an appeal to a tribunal.
+If you are not happy with the decision then you then you will have 2 months to consider mediation.
+This mediation step must be undertaken before you can make an appeal to the SEND Tribunal.
 You will receive details of how to do this in all communications from the LA.
 Alternatively, you can ask Sandwell SENDIASS for advice and support.